bodensjc/ddecay/README.md

 # LHCb Research
 ## Data collection repository
 Research measuring mass difference between D+ and Ds+ mesons.
 This repository includes relevant ntuple options, ganga jobs, and related lfn files.

-For root/analysis files, see: https://github.com/bodensjc/ddecay
+For more information on how this data is used, see: https://github.com/bodensjc/ddecay

 Some relevant links: